Near Waldo in Marion County, Ohio — The American Midwest (Great Lakes)

 Marker series.
 This marker is included in the Ohio Revolutionary Memorial Commission marker series.

 Location.
 40° 26.538′ N, 83° 4.437′ W. Marker is near Waldo, Ohio, in Marion County.
 Marker is on Brundage Road (Local Route 125) 0.7 miles north of Ohio Route 229, on the left when traveling north.
-Touch for map.
 Although this historical marker is located along the west side of Brundage Road, it is also located along the east side of the northbound lane of US 23, just north of the intersection of US 23 and State Route 229.
 The only reason that one should use Brundage Road to view this marker is because the marker is on the Brundage Road side of a property line fence.
+Touch for map.
 Marker is at or near this postal address: 7228 Brundage Road, Waldo OH 43356, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Harrison Military Road (approx. 1.2 miles away); Waldo Township Veterans Memorial Radnor Cemetery Lych Gate (approx. 5.7 miles away); The Marion County Trial of Bill Anderson (approx. 6 miles away); The Underground Railroad (approx. 6 miles away); Prospect War Memorial (approx. 6 miles away); Prospect State Route 47 Bridge (approx. 6.2 miles away); Greenville Treaty Boundary Line (approx. 7.3 miles away).
+At least 8 other markers Harrison Military Road (approx. 1.2 miles away); Waldo Township Veterans Memorial (approx. 1.2 miles away); Radnor Cemetery Lych Gate (approx. 5.7 miles away); The Marion County Trial of Bill Anderson (approx. 6 miles away); The Underground Railroad (approx. 6 miles away); Prospect War Memorial (approx. 6 miles away); Prospect State Route 47 Bridge (approx. 6.2 miles away); Greenville Treaty Boundary Line (approx. 7.3 miles away).
 Touch for a list and map of all markers in Waldo.

 Related markers.
 Click here for a list of markers that are related to this marker.
 To better understand the relationship, study each marker in the order shown.

 Also see . . .